enkidevs/curriculum/javascript/ecmascript-2015/number-extensions/math-extensions.md

 ---
 ## Content

-In ES6 the *Math* object has been expanded with a lot of functionality.
-Many of the additions have very specific use cases so let's discuss those more likely to be used in every day development.
+Since its creation, the `Math` object has been expanded to provide a great deal of functionality.
+Although many of the additions have very specific use cases, for this insight we will take a look at those that you are more likely to use in every day development.

-### Math.trunc**
+### Math.trunc

-*Math.trunc* will drop any numbers after the decimal point whether the number is positive or negative.
+`Math.trunc` will drop any numbers after the decimal point whether the number is positive or negative.

 ```javascript
 Math.trunc(1.2343); //1